 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words, demonstrate course-related knowledge.
-And be supported by at least 2 scholarly citations in Bluebook format.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each thread must be at least 400 words, demonstrate course-related knowledge, and be supported by at least 2 scholarly sources cited in proper Bluebook format.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be at least 200 words.
-(Outcomes: A, B, C, D, E. F).

-The student will write a 1,200–1,500-word paper on the topic “What is a person and why does it matter?”
-The paper must contain at least 5 references in addition to the course textbook and the Bible.
-The paper must adhere to current Bluebook formatting.
-(Outcomes: A, B, C, D, E, F,)
+For this assignment, you will write a 1200–1500-word paper on the topic “Should the Government or the Market Regulate Healthcare?”
+The paper must contain at least 5 references to outside scholarly sources in addition to citing the course textbook and the Bible.
+Each paper must adhere to current Bluebook formatting and graduate level writing standards.

 The student will choose a topic in the field of healthcare fraud and abuse and write a research-based paper on the topic selected.
 This assignment is broken down into 3 parts:

 The student will identify 10 scholarly sources relevant to the legal, moral, biblical, and ethical implications of the definition of personhood.
 The student must prepare an annotation of 150 words for each of the 10 sources.
-The sources here may be used for the Bioethics and Law Paper.
+The sources here may be used for the Healthcare Fraud and Abuse Paper: Final Assignment.
 This assignment must adhere to current Bluebook formatting.
-(Outcomes: A, B, C, D, E, F)